getsadzeg/list-class/README.md

 # About
-``list-class`` is tiny data structure similar of ArrayDeque.
+``list-class`` is tiny data structure similar to ArrayDeque.
 It's a bit slower, but uses less memory than speed-optimized version.
 At the moment, class only works with integers.

 What can you do with ``list-class``: